 Intro to Managing Sales and Marketing Spend Like a Portfolio Manager

-A typical SaaS company would view that $5 million sales and marketing budget as money to split between marketing people, programs and advertising and sales people.
+A typical B2B startup would view that $5 million sales and marketing budget as money to split between marketing people, programs and advertising and sales people.
 Sales would measure pipeline against their goal and separately, marketing would measure leads against their goal.

 Managing growth like an investment portfolio manager isn’t for the faint of heart.

-It requires precise end-to-end process mapping and measurement of every strategy, a tedious exercise that growth stage SaaS companies don’t typically prioritize as they build their go-to-market engine.
+It requires precise end-to-end process mapping and measurement of every strategy, a tedious exercise that growth stage B2B companies don’t typically prioritize as they build their go-to-market engine.

-Shortcomings of Typical SaaS Sales and Marketing Management
+Shortcomings of Typical B2B Startup Sales and Marketing Management

-Typical SaaS companies pay attention to their costs per lead and how that CPL varies across different lead generation strategies.
+Typical B2B startups pay attention to their costs per lead and how that CPL varies across different lead generation strategies.

 Unfortunately, strategy-specific measurement generally stops with the top of the funnel (leads/MQLs) and does not continue through to the middle of the funnel (meetings set and meetings held) and bottom of the funnel (opportunities and deals).